 You will find expertise and advice aplenty when you visit this exciting Nursery.
 Marchants, founded almost 25 years ago, has over the years built a fantastic horticultural reputation.
 Having taken over the day-to-day management of the Nursery and Gardens from Graham Gough in 2022, Hannah Fox and the skilled Marchants team aim to enhance this reputation further by developing Marchants as a home of learning, skill-sharing and plant knowledge.

-Graham has for 22 years devoted himself to raising plants and to breeding and selecting new varieties while also designing and developing the beautiful garden at Marchants.
-He knows his plants well, and has bred many Marchants own varieties.
-While too few places get to know the plants they sell, at Marchants almost everything is propagated from stock plants grown in the garden, hence Graham knows intimately both the provenance and preferences of all the plants sold on the Nursery.
+Too few places get to know the plants they sell.
+At Marchants almost everything is propagated from stock plants grown in the garden, hence the team knows intimately both the provenance and preferences of the many rare, unusual and familiar plants grown for the Nursery.

 On your visit you may notice our taupe coloured recyclable pots (please feel free to return these to us – as long as they are clean, not broken and from Marchants, we will be happy to accept them).